Hurlford F.C.: Leagues

 Although the Ayrshire Football League was founded in 1891–92, Hurlford joined a league which covered the Scottish south-west, the Scottish Football Federation, instead.
 This was a competition of some quality, with 6 of its initial 12 clubs eventually joining the Scottish League, and Hurlford finished 3rd overall.
 However, the decision proved financially disastrous, with low crowds and high expenses, so, after one season, Hurlford withdrew.
 The club applied to join the Scottish Football Alliance, which had two vacancies, but was one of seven clubs which lost out in the ballot.

 Instead the club joined the Ayrshire League for 1892–93.
 Hurlford finished 3rd out of 12 clubs, but for 1893–94 seven of the stronger clubs (including Hurlford) founded a new league, the Ayrshire Football Combination.
 Hurlford again finished 3rd, between Ayr F.C. and Kilmarnock F.C., but by 1897 both of those clubs had joined the Scottish League and the Ayrshire Combination was fell into disarray.
 The final season (1896–97) saw a number of fixtures not completed, with the championship to be decided between Ayr Parkhouse F.C. and Hurlford.
 The game that would decide the title should have taken place on 11 May 1897, being the replay of a fixture abandoned the previous November, with Parkhouse leading Hurlford 5–0 when bad light interfered; however Hurlford did not attend the replay and Parkhouse took the title.

-It took a decade for the club to find another league in which to play; the Ayrshire & Renfrewshire League, in 1904–05, but the club only played two matches (winning both) before the league fell apart.
+The club intermittently played in the North Ayrshire Cup, which was competed for on a league basis for much of the 1900s, and played in the Ayrshire & Renfrewshire League in 1904–05, but the club only played two matches (winning both) before the league fell apart.
+It was however winner of the North Ayrshire Cup in 1905–06, played on a league basis with a final play-off, albeit by then there were a mere five sides left in it.

 In 1906, the club joined the Scottish Football Combination, and, after an abortive second season in which the club withdrew after 2 matches, it remained a member until the league collapsed in 1911.

 For 1912–13, the club joined the Scottish Football Union, in which the club remained until World War One.
 After the War, in 1919–20, with the Union defunct, the club joined the West of Scotland League, albeit it finished bottom in three of the next four seasons; a measure of the club's standing is that, in 1921–22, with its match at home to Dykehead F.C. unplayed, and Dykehead needing 2 points for the title, the League committee simply handed the trophy to Dykehead rather than make the clubs play out the match.